HealthStackers/MERAKI_Academy_Project_5-/README.md

 - You can create an account on MEDIVO.
+- Login
+- Login Via Google
-- You can find nearby doctors, do symptom checking, book appointments with doctors, do a BMI test, and read informative articles.
+- You can find nearby doctors,
+- Symptom checking and giving the most disease that maybe you injured with it
+- Book appointments with doctors
+- BMI test
+- read informative articles.
-- If you are a doctor, you can perform a join request, and become a doctor in MEDIVO.
+- Join request as Doctors, and become a doctor in MEDIVO.
+- Add blog if you are a doctor
+- Profile
+- View your Schedule by getting the current appointment based on the day and time(whether Doctor or Patient )
+- Admin Panel
+- Admin see all requested and approve or rejected based on criteria
+- Add services
+- Add blog
+- Edit User' Appointment
+- Delete Appointment
+- See All Doctors
+- Add a disease
+- Get All appointments
+- Get All Patients
+- Get All Doctors

 ## ⛏️ Built Using <a name = "built_using"></a>